-Director of Finance and Assurance (S151 Officer)
+Strategic Director of Finance (S151 Officer)

-Director of Legal & Governance (Monitoring Officer)
+Strategic Director of Legal & Governance (Monitoring Officer)

-Director of Human Resources & Organisational Development
+Director of Human Resources and Organisational Development

 The CLT manages the delivery of Council services, improvements and future plans for Harrow.
 It provides managerial leadership and supports the elected Members in developing strategies and reviewing the Council's effectiveness of providing value for money services to the public.
-The Council was structured as follows:
+The Council is structured as follows: